602-4 E. SHELTER DEDUCTION

 Note:

-1. Acceptable Shelter Verification
+b.
+Acceptable Shelter Verification

-Acceptable verification of questionable shelter and utility costs includes contact from the company or person charging the cost (such as the landlord, utility company, mortgage holder) or documentation, such as a lease agreement showing who is responsible for paying for utilities.
+Acceptable verification of shelter and utility costs includes contact from the company or person charging the cost (such as the landlord, utility company, mortgage holder) or documentation, such as a lease agreement showing who is responsible for paying for utilities.

 Itemized receipts showing monthly charges are acceptable verification of the monthly charges.
 Receipts showing only an amount paid are generally not acceptable since the amount paid may include additional charges such as late fees that are not allowed.